Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: The jump ensemble method

 \subsubsection{The jump ensemble's promise realized: Proposition~\ref{p.vaultsuccess}}

-Our next result emphasises how the jump ensemble is a serious contender for passing the third and final test: provided that the highly typical $\mc{F}$-measurable event $\mpg$ occurs, this ensemble meets the demand that $\test_3(J) = 1$ with a probability that decays slowly, subpolynomially, as $\e \searrow 0$. \begin{proposition} We have that
+Our next result emphasises how the jump ensemble is a serious contender for passing the final test: provided that the highly typical $\mc{F}$-measurable event $\mpg$ occurs, this ensemble meets the demand that $\test_4(J) = 1$---equivalently, that $\test_{34}(J)=1$---with a probability that decays slowly, subpolynomially, as $\e \searrow 0$. \begin{proposition} We have that

 \end{proposition}